BMCV/SuperDSM/docs/source/usage.rst

 Interactive
 ***********

-To use SuperDSM interactively, i.e. programatically, as opposed to batch processing, the first step is to `initialize Ray <https://docs.ray.io/en/latest/ray-core/api/doc/ray.init.html>`_.
+To use SuperDSM interactively, i.e. programatically as opposed to batch processing, the first step is to `initialize Ray <https://docs.ray.io/en/latest/ray-core/api/doc/ray.init.html>`_.
 This is the multiprocessing framework used by SuperDSM.
 Initialization is simple, just remember to adapt the number of CPUs to be used:

 .. code-block:: python